Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 How Much Does It Cost to Get Help With Your Mortgage?

 One of the biggest reasons homeowners do not seek professional mortgage help is cost anxiety.
 When you are already behind on payments, spending money feels counterintuitive.
 But this reaction is based on a false comparison.
-You are comparing the cost of getting help against zero, when the real comparison is against what the foreclosure process actually costs you.
+You are comparing the cost of getting help against zero, when the real comparison is against what the federal loss-mitigation framework under 12 C.F.R. § 1024.41 actually requires you to execute — and against what foreclosure under state law actually costs when those federal protections never activate.

-Understanding what professional mortgage help costs and what it delivers changes the math completely.
+Understanding what professional mortgage help costs, what the federal framework demands, and what self-managed navigation routinely misses changes the math completely.

 What You Are Actually Paying For

-That expertise is the product.
 What you are buying is not paperwork.
 It is the correct navigation of a system designed for volume processing, not individual homeowner guidance.
-When a professional submits your application, it gets done right the first time, under the right program, with the right documentation, triggering the right protections.
+When a professional submits your application, it gets done right the first time, under the right investor program (Fannie Mae Servicing Guide D2-3.2, Freddie Mac Servicing Guide Chapter 9203, 24 C.F.R. § 203.371, or 38 C.F.R. § 36.4350), with the documentation needed to trigger the "facially complete" designation under 12 C.F.R. § 1024.41(b)(2)(i)(B).
+That designation is what activates the rest of the framework.

 Every day you wait, your options decrease